Psychedelic Therapy 6

 As I stare at the spiritual items on the altar, they go from clear to blurry.
 The large white-lit candle shoots thin flame-colored beams at my forehead.
 The candle now floats three feet above the altar’s spiritual items and multiplies to six white candles.
 They swiftly spin in 360 motion once and then disappear.

-As the two master ayahuasca ceremony shamans sing, my body, especially my right leg, is shaking from their passionately high-pitched lyrics.
+As the two master ayahuasca ceremony shamans sing, my body, especially my right leg, is shaking aggressively from their high-pitched lyrics.
 I put the blanket over my head to disguise my facial expressions from the other participants, despite the only light in the maloca coming from one large candle in the center of the circular room.

 My body temperature fluctuates fast between hot and cold, and I can’t sit or lie still on the twin-sized mattress.
 Without hesitation, I grab the bucket beside me and vomit a few times.
-My stomach still feels uneasy, as if there’s something round inside, despite the rough throwing up I just experienced.
+My stomach still feels uneasy, as if there’s something round inside, despite the rough throwing up I just faced.

-“Oh my God,” I say, overwhelmed, as I remove my eyeglasses, and I put my left hand on my forehead.
+“Oh my God,” I say, overwhelmed, as I remove my eyeglasses.

+I put my left hand on my forehead.
 My voices are sprinting fast, making it challenging to comprehend all the questions that I’m asking.
+Some of it is nonsense.
 While I remain underneath the blanket, I feel like I’m going crazy, unable to stay still and rationalize.
 A part of me wants to cry from the internal heartache my soul is feeling.

 “MOTHER AYHUASCA!”
 I scream to myself, and I don’t know why.

 “MOTHER AYHUASCA!”
-I repeat to myself, louder than the first time.
+I repeat to myself, abrasively.

 I remove the blanket that was covering my head and body to the sounds of painful synergy.
 The woman to my left is throwing up hard inside her bucket.
 The girl to my right cries as her mother quietly talks to her.
 Another participant on the other side of the room is struggling with stomach pains.
 I’m moaning from a combination of soulful pain and mental disarray.